Sentilix/thaliz-classic/Thaliz/ReadMe.txt

 	* Highest priority to the corpse you are currently targetting (if any)
 	* The Master looter (if any)
-	* then other ressers are resurrected
+	* Then other ressers are resurrected
-	* then mana users are resurrected
+	* Then mana users are resurrected
-	* then warriors are resurrected
+	* Then warriors are resurrected
-	* and last the rogues.
+	* And then the rest (rogues).

 If no Warlocks are up, one Warlock will be ressed after ressers are up.